 Winter snow needn’t slow us down!
 Just don the right footwear, layer up, and go snow hiking or snowshoeing.
 It’s quiet and peaceful out there, and it’s great exercise!

-The issue of cold feet has been with us since the time of the caveman, - a book could easily be written on the subject.
-With all the high-tech gear available today, you would think that the problem has disappeared, but it hasn't.
+The issue of cold feet has been with us since the time of the caveman – a book could easily be written on the subject.
+With all the high-tech gear available today, you would think that the problem might have disappeared, but it hasn’t.
 Keeping your feet dry and warm during outdoor pursuits in snow and slop requires:

 - A basic knowledge of human physiology, physical factors, and gear function

-- Awareness of footwear options and how they interact
+- Awareness of footwear options and how different components interact as a system

 - Skill in assembling appropriate footwear systems for different conditions

 The purpose of this article is to identify combinations of lightweight footwear that effectively keep feet dry and warm during active snow travel during any season of the year.

 What do we mean by “lightweight footwear systems”?
 Let us state right up front that Backpacking Light favors the use of lightweight trail running shoes or boots for hiking and backpacking, even in the snow.
 This will seem unorthodox to many traditionalists who warn of frostbite, but we do it and it works for us.
 Taking one pound off our feet is equivalent to taking 6.4 pounds off our backs (according to US Army research), and there is a huge opportunity to save weight from our winter footwear.
 Our lightweight footwear systems are combinations of the lightest shoes, insoles, socks, vapor barriers, overboots, and gaiters (everything on or around the foot) adapted to specific activities, exertion levels, and conditions.
 Read on to understand how these footwear components work together to save weight.